Physical Signs of Meth Use

 Crystal meth is one of the most debilitating and dangerous drugs available — and it’s also one of the most addictive.
 Methamphetamine use causes an intense surge of dopamine that is strong enough to keep someone high for up to 16 hours.
-The damage it does to the body is rapid, so if you’re concerned about a loved one, you must watch out for the following signs of meth use.
+The damage it does to the body is rapid, so if you’re concerned about a loved one, you must watch out for the following signs and effects of meth use.

 1. Erratic, Elevated Mood That Lasts Hours